 As a child, I grew up visiting the jaw-dropping scenery of Cornwall every summer on family camping trips.
-With it’s long stretches of white sand beaches, year round opportunities for awesome surf and tropically warm, sunny weather during the summer months, Cornwall is ideal for the perfect trip away.
+With it’s long stretches of white sand beaches, awesome surf and tropically warm weather during the summer months, Cornwall is ideal for the perfect trip away.
 Having travelled the length of the country, I would confidently rate this as my favourite UK holiday destination.
 That is why I decided that I need to share its beauty and list the must-see places in Cornwall.

 During both the Summer and Autumn months it boasts beautiful weather.
 This means you can visit at any time of year and still enjoy yourself.
 In Summer the weather is generally warm and sunny with plenty of activities at the height of the season.
 However, this comes with busy beaches and roads, and its small, beautiful villages bustling with people.

 During the cooler months it is much quieter and can be more relaxed.
 This is ideal if you’re not bothered about the warmer weather and love the great outdoors!
 Read about the weather in this part of the world here.